Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 SINOBAMBUSA

-Sinobambusa intermedia (picture above left and right) (from Ned Jaquit) Beautiful new erect, growing species.
-New stems are powdered white and have a bright color.
-Usually not running in a colder climate but it can. (from Ned Jaquit).
+Sinobambusa intermedia (picture above left and right) (from Ned Jaquit) Beautiful newer erect growing species.
+New stems are powdered white.
+In my garden it performes as a not running bamboo but in other garden it can behave different.. (from Ned Jaquit).
 This species is more hardy than supposed.
-This year available.
+Available.

 -tootsik 'Variegata' (picture down left) White variegated leaves.
 Upright growth habit.